HeithemLejmi/DefensiveCoding/m3_method_input/README.md

 ```

 - Correcting the above example:
-  - one if statement to do null-check for all the fields at the same time at the beginning of the method :
+  - one `if statement` to do `null-check` for all the fields at the same time at the beginning of the method :
-    - if null => throw an IllegalArgumentException for the null-check (instead of returning null) (instead of returning null)
+    - if `null` => throw an `IllegalArgumentException` for the `null-check` (instead of returning `null`)
     - if not, proceed with the execution
-  - this technique is less specific (we don't throw a specific exception for each specific null field, but still we are printing all the field on the exception msg, so we can see the one who's causing the problem).
+  - this technique is less specific (we don't throw a specific exception for each specific `null` field, but still we are printing all the field on the exception msg, so we can see the one who's causing the problem).
     - If you have many input arguments => go for the generic version
-    - if you have few (2 or 3 args), you can try more specific null-check
+    - if you have few (2 or 3 args), you can try more specific `null-check`

 ```java
     public List<Flight> search(String fromDest, String toDest, String departDate, int passengerNum){